Gucci Westman

-Gucci Westman is an American makeup artist, cosmetic designer, and founder of cosmetics line Westman Atelier.
-She is known for her chic and minimalistic looks, natural and dewy makeup, and clean-based lifestyle.
+Gucci Westman is an American makeup artist, cosmetic designer, and founder of the cosmetics line Westman Atelier.
+She is recognized for her work in creating makeup looks that emphasize minimalism and natural finishes.

-She is one of the BoF's 500, a professional index of the people shaping the fashion industry, hand-selected by the editors of The Business of Fashion.
+She is listed among the BoF's 500, a professional index highlighting influential figures in the fashion industry as determined by The Business of Fashion.

 She served as the International Artistic Director of Lancôme from 2003-2007 and Global Artistic Director of Revlon from 2008-2015.

 Career

 Celebrity work

-Westman became known for her makeup work with celebrities, including Drew Barrymore, Natalie Portman, Gwyneth Paltrow, and Cameron Diaz.
+Westman has collaborated with high-profile celebrities such as Drew Barrymore, Natalie Portman, Gwyneth Paltrow, and Cameron Diaz.
 While working with Revlon, Westman worked with Halle Berry, Jessica Alba, Elle Macpherson, Jennifer Connelly, and Jessica Biel.
-She served as a makeup artist or makeup supervisor for several Hollywood movies including Being John Malkovich, Buffalo '66 and French Exit.
+Westman worked as a makeup artist and supervisor on Hollywood movies such as Being John Malkovich, Buffalo '66 and French Exit.
 Westman had a cameo role in the film version of Sex and the City in 2008.
+She did the makeup for Emily Ratajkowski at the 2022 Met Gala.

 Magazine covers

-Westman styled the cosmetic looks of cover models such as Reese Witherspoon, Taylor Swift, Jennifer Aniston, Kim Kardashian, Cameron Diaz, and Nicole Kidman for Allure, Vogue, and W covers in the United States and Australia.
-She also modeled for an article in Vogue's January 2011 issue.
+Westman worked as a makeup artist for cover models including Reese Witherspoon, Taylor Swift, Jennifer Aniston, Kim Kardashian, Cameron Diaz, and Nicole Kidman for Allure, Vogue, and W covers in the United States and Australia.
+She is frequently mentioned in Vogue.